Stay and Play

 WHY IS USQ USING A STAY AND PLAY POLICY?

-For the continuation of our regional championship and US Quidditch Cup programs, it is crucial that we institute a Stay and Play policy to continue to receive quality bids for these events.
+For the continuation of our regional championship, circuit event, and US Quidditch Cup programs, it is crucial that we have a Stay and Play policy to continue to receive quality bids for these events.

 HOW DOES STAY AND PLAY HELP MY TEAM?

 Benefits for teams from implementing Stay and Play include: